mesb/mesb.github.io/_posts/2016-08-16-on-methods-of-my-craft.md

 enumerate all the kinds of operations that will be performed on the hardware.
 Needless to imagine the details of the operations.
 Will be hardware be used to run snapChat, or build photoshop?
-These are all questions that the manufacturers of computers can&rsquo;t answer or even predict.
+These are all questions that the manufacturers of computers can't answer or even predict.

 However, the very basic nature of computing operations can be captured and implemented in hardware.
 Some of such operations are: